Muthusamy Lakshmanan: Biography

 institutions such as the International Centre for Theoretical Physics (1975 and 1986), Utrecht University (1975), Indian Institute of Science (1976), NATO Advanced Study Institute (1980), University of Melbourne (1980), University of Adelaide (1980), Indian Institute of Technology Madras (1982), Pondicherry University (1988), Centro di cultura scientifica Alessandro Volta (1988), Fudan University (1989), Russian Academy of Sciences (1990), Polish Academy of Sciences (as an INSA exchange fellow – 1991), Royal Society (as an INSA exchange visitor – 1996), University of Turku (1997), and Royal Netherlands Academy of Arts and Sciences (as an INSA exchange visitor – 1996).
 He superannuated from service in 2006.
 Post-retirement, he was nominated as a professor of eminence by Bharathidasan University and continued his association with the university as a Raja Ramanna fellow of the Board of Research in Nuclear Sciences (BRNS) of the Department of Atomic Energy (DAE) during 2006–07.
 After the expiry of the tenure of the fellowship, the Department of Science and Technology selected him as a Ramanna fellow in 2007.
-In 2011, DAE offered him the Raja Ramanna fellowship for a second term and he continues his research at the university.
+In 2011, DAE offered him the Raja Ramanna fellowship for a second term and he continued his research at the university.

 Legacy

 Lakshmanan has done extensive research in the field of nonlinear dynamics, especially on solitons and chaos theory.
 One of the first Indian theoretical physicists to use differential geometrical methods such as Painlevé transcendents and Lie theory for studying the integrability of chaotic systems, he demonstrated unsuspected transformations and proposed variables for exposing hidden nonlinear structures.
 Collaborating with K. Murali and Leon O. Chua, he developed a non-autonomous chaotic circuit, Murali—Lakshmanan-Chua (MLC) Circuit which they detailed in an article, Controlling and Synchronization of Chaos in the Simplest Dissipative Non-autonomous Circuit, published in International Journal of Bifurcation and Chaos in 1995.
-He studied Heisenberg spin chains with respect to its solitons and elucidated the collision of optical solitons in multimode fibres as well as demonstrated the energy sharing between them.
-The body of his work is reported to have assisted in the development applications based on ferromagnetism and nonlinear optics.
+He studied Heisenberg spin chains with respect to its solitons and elucidated the collision of optical solitons in multimode fibres and demonstrated the energy sharing between them.
+The body of his work has assisted in the development of applications based on ferromagnetism and nonlinear optics.
 His studies have been documented by way of a number of articles and the online article repository of Indian Academy of Sciences has listed 256 of them.
 Besides, he has published nine books which include "Nonlinear Dynamics: Integrability, Chaos and Patterns", "Chaos in Nonlinear Oscillators: Controlling and Synchronization", "Symmetries and singularity structures", "Dynamics of Nonlinear Time-Delay Systems" and "Nonlinear Evolution Equations: Integrability and Spectral Methods".
 His work has drawn citations from other scientists and he has mentored over 25 doctoral and many master's scholars, which has helped develop a school of research on nonlinear dynamics.